 - Pleasant surroundings and newly refurbished office space

 - Professional development opportunities.

 - Where we work

-NTGPE's main office is in yellow building 1 on the Charles Darwin University grounds in Casuarina and surrounded by beautiful tropical gardens.
+NTGPE's main office is located Building 1, Yellow Precinct on the Charles Darwin University's Casuarina campus, and is surrounded by beautiful tropical gardens.

 NTGPE Alice Springs office is in the National Remote Health Precinct, 5 Skinner Street, Alice Springs.